-In the event that an employee covered by this Agreement ceases, for any reason, to be an employee of the Employer, the Employer shall pay such employee not later than the next day after he ceases to be an employee of the Employer, all wages, salary and holiday pay earned by such employee.
+In the event that an employee covered by this Agreement ceases, for any reason, to be an employee of the Employer, the Employer shall pay such employee all wages, salary and holiday pay earned by the employee on the next scheduled pay day.

 If a pay office is not established at the project concerned then arrangements may be made with the employee.
-These arrangements shall include suitable financial arrangements to enable him to reach his point of hire, and in the event that such arrangements include an advance in cash, this shall be deducted from his final pay cheque which shall be mailed to him not later than the following working day, to an address designated by the employee.
+These arrangements shall include suitable financial arrangements to enable them to reach their point of hire, and in the event that such arrangements include an advance in cash, this shall be deducted from their final pay cheque which shall be mailed to them not later than the following working day, to an address designated by the employee.

-Where an employee is not paid as provided above, such employee shall be deemed to be still on the payroll of the Employer, and shall receive his usual wages and all other conditions until there is compliance with the provisions or other arrangements are made between the Employer and the Union.
+Where an employee is not paid as provided above, such employee shall be deemed to be still on the payroll of the Employer, and shall receive their usual wages and all other conditions until there is compliance with the provisions or other arrangements are made between the Employer and the Union.

-The Employer will provide a separate or detachable itemized statement with each pay, showing the number of hours at straight time rates and at overtime rates, the wage and total deductions.
+The Employer may utilize electronic means to pay employee wages, reimburse employee expenses and provide an itemized statement of payment showing the number of hours at straight time rates and at overtime rates, wages and total deductions and/or expenses reimbursed, as appropriate.